Congress creating unnecessary row over Parliament building inauguration for its 'cheap politics': BJP | Politics

 ''Whenever a good thing happens, Congress leaders resort to cheap politics which has become its hallmark under Rahul Gandhi.
 When the nation is feeling proud on the construction of new Parliament building, its leaders have again stooped to a new low,'' BJP chief spokesperson Anil Baluni said.

-His remarks came after the Congress accused the government of disrespecting constitutional propriety and demanded that President Droupadi Murmu should do the inauguration instead of Prime Minister Narendra Modi.
+His remarks came after the Congress accused the government of disrespecting constitutional propriety and said that President Droupadi Murmu should do the inauguration instead of Prime Minister Narendra Modi.

 Hitting out at the Congress, Baluni said, ''Its perverse mindset has become more entrenched because of Rahul Gandhi's anarchist politics and is on full display as the country excitedly awaits the inauguration of the new building of Parliament, which will stand as a symbol of the Indian democracy.''
 He alleged that Congress leaders' remarks reflect the ''negative and defeatist mindset'' that has consistently led them to hurt the national morale time and again.